by KD Miller

 “Catrina gave you her necklace!”
 Millen cried out in happiness, as the four of them walked back into the parlor.
 Frank and Catrina were sitting on the sofa, the mounds of gifts surrounding them.
 They looked like a young Father and Mother Christmas, or as Catrina called them, Mr. and Mrs. Clause.

-“Oh, the necklace looks beautiful on you,” Frank patted the empty space on the sofa for them to come join them.
+“Oh, the necklace looks beautiful on you,” Frank patted the empty space on the sofa for them to come to join them.
 “I hear your real name is Annabelle?”

 A frown creased Theodore’s forehead as Millen continued to babble, “She likes being called Anna!”